-Microsoft WinWord 5 (.doc) WordPerfect Document (.wpd)

-Microsoft Works (.wps) Lotus WordPro (.lwp)

-Abiword Document (.abw, .zabw) ClarisWorks/Appleworks Document (.cwk)

-MacWrite Document (.mw, .mcw) Rich Text Format (.rtf)

-Text CSV (.csv and .txt) StarWriter formats (.sdw, .sgl, .vor)

-DocBook (.xml) Unified Office Format text (.uot, .uof)

-Ichitaro 8/9/10/11 (.jtd and .jtt) Hangul WP 97 (.hwp)

-T602 Document (.602, .txt) AportisDoc (Palm) (.pdb)

-Pocket Word (.psw) eBook (.pdb)

-HTML Document (.htm, .html)

 Most of these file types are automatically detected by LibreOffice, so they can be opened without explicitly selecting the document type in the file picker.

 When opening .htm or .html files (used for web pages), LibreOffice customizes Writer for working with these files.